MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 1. Add Entity Framework Core
 1. Add Data sync Services

-In addition, you can optionally add identity (authentication and authorization) to your service.
 For information on creating an ASP.NET Core service with Entity Framework Core, see [the tutorial][6].

 To enable data sync services, you need to add the following NuGet libraries: